Putting Health into Place (principles 1-3)

-This report advises place stakeholders on the first three principles to deliver in order to support healthier populations; Plan, Assess, Involve.
+This report produced by NHS England, advises place stakeholders on the first three principles to deliver in order to support healthier populations: Plan, Assess, Involve.
 These are part of the Healthy New Towns Programme, which seeks to design healthier built environment, enable strong and connected communities, and provide more integrated health and care services.

 This publication - Putting Health into Place: Principles 1-3 - explains the first three principles NHS England advises place stakeholders to uphold in order to create healthier populations.
 These three principles - Plan, Assess, Involve - are part of the 10 featured in the Healthy New Towns Programme.
 This programme, launched in 2015, responded to the idea that where we live impacts our health and wellbeing.
 Working alongside 10 pilot locations (London; Oxford; Oxfordshire; Devon; County Durham; Kent; Runcorn; Cambridgeshire; Hampshire; and Lancashire), it aimed to design healthier built environment, enable strong and connected communities, and provide more integrated health and care services.